pkonsomu2020/WE-ARE-ONE/README.md

 npm run dev
 ```

-Visit `http://localhost:8080` to access the application.
+Visit `https://weareone.co.ke` to access the application in production.

 ---